November 2008 Archives

 • Budget 15 billion dollars each year in "catalyze private sector efforts" on 'safe nuclear power', wind power, solar power, next generation biofuels, and "clean coal technologies".

-• The new thrust will provide "500 million new green jobs that pay well and can't be outsourced"
+• Provide "500 million new green jobs that pay well and can't be outsourced"

 Obama said: "When I am president any governor willing to promote clean energy will have a partner in the White House in government."
 California has been repeatedly thwarted by the Bush administration in its attempts to pass stricter emissions rules than those laid out by the federal government.

-Likewise, Obama noted, any company investing in clean technology had an ally in Washington, and any nation had an ally in the United States to combat climate change.
-Addressing those who have been clamoring that he attend the UN meeting on climate change in Poland next month, he reminded them that he's not acting president yet, but would keep abreast of the progress via observers.
+Likewise, Obama noted, any company investing in clean technology will have an ally in Washington, as will any nation determined to combat climate change.
+Addressing those who have been clamoring that he attend the UN meeting on climate change in Poland next month, he reminded that he's not yet acting president, but would keep abreast of the progress via observers.
 Obama promised that the U.S."will engage vigorously in these negotiations" in the future, and lead a "new era of global cooperation on climate change".

 New Home for Maldivians?
 Or All Scuba All The Time